-Figure 5-7 Map of Special Character Areas within the Parish as set out in the Character Appraisal
+Figure 5-20 Map of Special Character Areas within the Parish as set out in the Character Appraisal

-5.13.1.
+5.12.1.
 Those character areas identified in the Wellow Character Appraisal as being of special character are defined as such because they contain features, characteristics or elements which are particularly distinctive to the Neighbourhood Plan area.
-Figure 5-28 depicts the special character areas as identified within the Character Appraisal.
+Figure 5-20 depicts the special character areas as identified within the Character Appraisal.

-$Special\ Character\ Area\ 1-The\ Frenches$
+Special Character Area 1 - The Frenches

-The area contains the highest point in the Parish with the topography sloping steeply to the west.
-This gives for some excellent view points across the valley and to the extensive woodland beyond (as highlighted by Important View 1 & 2).
+- The area contains the highest point in the Parish with the topography sloping steeply to the west.
+This gives for some excellent viewpoints across the valley and to the extensive woodland beyond (as highlighted by Important View 1 & 2). - It is a quiet, rural landscape with limited development, which is well contained by mature woodland.